You can read our statement on suffolk.gov.uk.

-A carer is anyone who helps and supports somebody who due to an illness, disability or mental health problem, cannot cope without their support.
+A carer is anyone who helps and supports somebody who due to an illness, disability or mental health reasons, cannot manage without their support.

-The person you care for could be a:
+The person you care for, or plan to care for could be a:

 This is not the same as someone who provides care professionally or through a voluntary organisation.